-Now, first, note that Parisian photographers are not created equal … and so it’s important that you invest a little time into finding the right artist for you.
+And so it’s essential to invest a little time into finding the right artist for you.

-After all, you’ll be asked to display affection, playfulness, and chemistry in front of the lens of a relative stranger.
+You and your loved one will be asked to display affection and playfulness in front of the lens of a relative stranger.

-- identify a handful of talented Paris photographers whose work and style instantly speak to you;
+- Identify a handful of talented Paris photographers whose work and style speak to you;

-- evaluate their reputation, responsiveness, communication, packages, and fit for your requirements;
+- evaluate their reputation, responsiveness, communication, photography packages, and fit for your requirements;

 - lock in your photographer contractually;

-- ace your photo session with abundant fun, natural flow, and awe-inspiring pictures;
+- nail your photoshoot with sensational fun, delightful flow, and breathtaking pictures;

 What’s a Paris photographer anyway?

-Before we get specific about how to identify a fabulous Paris photographer—presumably from thousands of miles away—let’s quickly review what a Parisian photographer should be … and, importantly, how she may be different from, say, your local photographer.
+Before we get specific about how to identify the best Paris photographers for hire—presumably from thousands of miles away—let’s quickly review what a Parisian photographer should be and, importantly, how she may be different from, say, your local photographer.

-When an artist brands herself as a “Paris Photographer” or “Paris Engagement Photographer,” she typically targets an international audience with various Paris-based portrait and event photography services, such as:
+When an artist brands herself as a “Paris Photographer,” “The Paris Photographer,” or “Paris Engagement Photographer,” she typically targets an international audience with various Paris-based portrait, wedding, and vacation photography services, such as:

-- couple photoshoots, including Paris engagement photos, honeymoon, anniversary, pre-wedding photos, and gender reveal;
+- couple photoshoot, including Paris engagement photos, honeymoon, anniversary, and pre-wedding photos

 - Paris wedding photography;